 - Crafting Tools – The girls used my fondant tools, but again any tools should work.
 You will need a tool to cut, make lines and make impressions for designs.

 - Greek Temple Outline – I made this simple outline for the girls to follow.
-You can download it and the lesson plans by clicking the graphic below.
+You can download it and the lesson plans below.
+Subscribers can find these in the Chocolate Closet.